This is the third part of a three-part series on How to Improve your Travel Photography.

 In these cases, there are a few tools we can use to visually enhance or “photoshop” all the pictures we feel are not delivering the true story and experience.

 Photoshop is the industry standard program, it is quite expensive, and for many too complex.
 But there are other easy to use and accessible tools that come pre-installed in many Windows and Mac platforms, and sites like Picnik, a free and paid service that makes tweaking your pictures an easy process.

-Here are some simple “photoshoping” tips and techniques that will help you enhance you pictures and make them more vibrant.
+Here are some simple “photoshopping” tips and techniques that will help you enhance your pictures and make them more vibrant.

 Note: Steps shown are based on Photoshop CS3.
 Click images to enlarge.

 Levels (Image > Adjustments > Levels) is a good place to start image enhancements.
 Levels is a tool that gives you a great amount of creative control over the contrast, brightness, and color of your image.
 In theory, a good picture should have a histogram (the black mountain range) that covers from the darkest shadow to the brightest highlight.

 As you can see in the above image, the histogram lacks a great deal of shadows (the flat part on the left side) and highlights (the flat part on the right).
 In order to enhance the shadows and highlights, the small arrows below the histogram should be moved until they touch the “mountain range” or until the point the image has an optimum visual effect.

 Overcast and foggy days tend to flatten the environment colors; giving us an image that is lacking those vibrant characteristics we are experiencing in real life.

 With Color Saturation (Image > Adjustments > Hue/Saturation) you can increase how vibrant those colors will be expressed in a picture to generate more impact.
 Care should be taken when adding color saturation to an image since we want the image to still look real, with real colors.